Gerry Bamman

 Gerald G. Bamman (born September 18, 1941) is an American actor and playwright.
 He is best known for playing Uncle Frank in the films Home Alone (1990) and Home Alone 2: Lost in New York (1992), and has also guest starred in several television series.

-Early and personal life
+Early life and education

-Bamman was born on September 18, 1941 in Independence, Kansas, the son of Mary M. (née Farrell) and Harry W. Bamman.
-He studied at St. Francis de Sales School and later graduated from New York University with a MFA degree.
+Bamman was born on September 18, 1941, in Independence, Kansas, the son of Mary M. (née Farrell) and Harry W. Bamman.
+He studied at St. Francis de Sales School and later graduated from New York University with an MFA degree.